Co-Mo Connect's electric rates effective on January 1, 2024.

 If you have any questions, don't hesitate to contact us by calling 800-781-0157, and one of our Member Care Representatives will answer your questions.

-Below you can see the 2022 rate and the 2023 rate increase for electric services:
+Below you can see the 2023 rate and the 2024 rate increase for electric services:

-What is Demand?
+Q: What is Demand?

-Demand is the amount of power needed to supply every electrical device running in your home or business at a specific point in time.
+A : Demand is the amount of power needed to supply every electrical device running in your home or business at a specific point in time.
 It is the maximum rate at which your household has consumed electricity, which can vary from the hour, day, week, month or season.

 A simple way to describe Demand is to look at electric use similar to Internet service use.
 When one person streams a movie or television show on one device in your home, the stream works great.
 But as additional people in your house attempt to stream video simultaneously, more bandwidth is needed to ensure the stream works well.
 So, think of electric use in a similar manner.
 As more appliances in your home run simultaneously, such as your washing machine, stove and dishwasher, your Demand for power increases.

-Why bill on Demand?
+Q: Why bill on Demand?

 In the past, it was easier to bill metered kWh usage.
 However, with affordable technology available today to capture Demand, it makes sense to unbundle Demand and make sure everyone pays their fair share.

-How can I monitor and stay on top of Demand?
+Q: How can I monitor and stay on top of Demand?

-Managing your demand can be as simple as being aware and remembering to space out times where you are using large appliances instead of using them all at the same time.
-Another tool that can help you monitor your energy use is through the free SmartHub app.
+A: Managing your Demand can be as simple as being aware and remembering to space out times when you are using large appliances instead of using them all at the same time.
+Another tool that can help you monitor your energy use is the free SmartHub app.
 Not only will that app help you monitor your energy use, but it also lets you pay your bills and report electric outages.
 The app can be found in the Google Play or the Apple Store.
 Simply search for SmartHub.
 You can also be directed to SmartHub by going to www.co-mo.coop and clicking on the SmartHub icon on the homepage.